tylerhsu/cutcats/README.md

 7. Navigate to localhost:3001 in your browser.

 ## Production Build
-The production bundle is generated with [Neutrino](https://neutrinojs.org), which is basically convenience wrapper around Webpack.
+The production bundle is generated with [Neutrino](https://neutrinojs.org), which is a wrapper around Webpack.
 This project's .neutrinorc.js file contains the settings controlling how the site gets bundled for deployment.
 Run the build with the following command:
 ```
 npm run build
 ```